dcrubro/FTC-Driver-Hub/README.md

 Hopefully one day when I actually purchase a developer license for Apple, I can get this on the App Store.
 In the meantime, you can sideload it.

 The base code was taked from FTC Tui, since it's open source and then adapted for Swift.

+## Legal Stuff
+This project is not affiliated with REV Robotics or FIRST.
+It is simply a community-made project to bring the REV Driver Hub to iOS.